apache/flink/docs/dev/table/streaming/match_recognize.md

 {% highlight text %}
 Ticker
-     |-- symbol: Long                             # symbol of the stock
+     |-- symbol: String                           # symbol of the stock
      |-- price: Long                              # price of the stock
      |-- tax: Long                                # tax liability of the stock
      |-- rowtime: TimeIndicatorTypeInfo(rowtime)  # point in time when the change to those values happened